 Each of our projects contains a linter that orders the code while working in a development environment, as well as checks it and formats it when committing changes to the repository.
 For this purpose, we used a well-known library called "husky."

-We needed a fast and developer-friendly solution for our headless CMS.
+We needed a fast and developer-friendly solution for our content.
 Together with Alen and the rest of his marketing team, we picked Contentful for this project.
 There were a couple of reasons behind this choice:

 the modularity of content models